Cataracts

 An intraocular lens (IOL) is the new, clear, artificial lens that is placed in the eye after the old cloudy one has been removed.
 Basically, it mimics the focusing power of the eye’s natural lens that allows us to see.
 The 2 main types of IOLs are:

-Correcting distance vision, they are great for clear far vision, but glasses will still be required for reading and other near work.
+Correcting distance vision, they are great for clear far vision, but glasses will be required for reading and other near work.
+Intermediate distances (such as computers and car dashboard) may also require separate powered glasses.